BA in Art, Track in Studio Art

-The Bachelor of Arts (BA) in Art, track in Studio Art is a mixed-media degree primarily intended as a program for art students who wish to receive a broad experience in studio practice within the context of a liberal arts education.
+The Bachelor of Arts (BA) in Art, track in Studio Art is a mixed-media program primarily intended for art students who wish to receive a broad experience in studio practice within the context of a liberal arts education.
 Areas of study include ceramics, drawing, fiber/mixed media, glass, new media, painting, photography, printmaking, sculpture, and special topics.

-In addition to University-wide and College of Arts & Sciences requirements, students are required to complete the following within the Department of Fine Arts:
+In addition to University-wide and College of Arts & Sciences requirements, students are required to complete the following within the Department of Art and Design:

 - Foundations curriculum (four courses; 12 hours);